Krasen007/MoneyExperimentDB/README.md

 * Install git as global app. (https://git-scm.com/downloads)
 * If you want to build from source - Install dotnet core 3.0 (https://dotnet.microsoft.com/download/dotnet-core/3.0)
 * Create empty folder and download and extract the latest version.
-* Create new account and/or repository in github or gitlab.
+* Create new account and/or repository in [github.com](https://github.com/) or [gitlab.com](https://gitlab.com/).
-* Open Scripts/InitCreateDB.bat and add your remote to match your repo, for example: git remote add origin https://github.com/Krasen007/MoneyExperimentDB.git
+* Open Scripts/InitCreateDB.bat using your favorite text editor (notepad) and add change the line of the remote to match your repo, for example: git remote add origin https://github.com/Krasen007/MoneyExperimentDB.git
-* If building from source open your folder with the app and open cmd/terminal and type "dotnet run".
+* If building from, source open your folder with the app and open cmd/terminal and type "dotnet run".
 * You are done!
 Enjoy your console .net core budgeting app.
-* Optional: Repeat on any other PC you want to use the app and synchronize your settings.
+* Optional: Repeat on any other PC you want to use the app on and synchronize your settings.

 ### How to use:

-* When the app start its going to ask you to set a password.
+* After starting, the app will ask you to set a password.
 Remember this.
-Its used to encrypt your database.
+It's used to encrypt your database.
-* After that its going to ask you to set a budget.
-Set the amount you wish to spent per month.
+* After that, it will ask you to set a budget.
+Set the amount you wish to spend per month.
 * The menu will appear.
 Use "y" to add entries.
-Enter what you spent for and how much did you spent.
+Enter what you spent on and how much you spent.
-* You can add new items and their balance will increase automatticly if you type the same item.
+* You can add new items and their balance will increase automatically if you type the same item.
 Use -amount to decrease costs.
 * When you are done you can save your current account database on your PC, or you can upload it to your git repo.
 * If you want to use the app on another PC, install git and run CloneDB.bat after you set your git repo in the file as explained above.
 * It should automatically sync your database.
 Remember to use the same password or you will not be able to open the database.
+* In the options menu you have the ability to export the database to readable txt table, or import a budget.csv with "item, cost" format for example: "food, 50".

 ### Credits:

 * Main coding: Krasen Ivanov 2019
 * Icon made by Freepik from www.flaticon.com

+#### TODO:

+* Fix global git.user and git.email
+* Add option to delete the database